sabarna17/btp-basics/capm/readme.md

 - Create CAPm Backend
 - Design UI for the CAP application
-- Add S4 HANA onpremise ODATA
+- Add Custom Logics in CAPM Events
 - Deploy your application in BTP

 ## Create CAPM backend: